 Even though inflatable yaks weigh around 25 pounds, some of them can hold up to 500 pounds in weight.

 This enables kayakers to load more items on the boat–more fishing gear, more hiking gear, more safety equipment– and they can handle more accessories.

 Across the board, inflatable kayaks offer more benefits than hardshell kayaks: They’re easier to transport, more convenient to maintain, and easier to store.

 Today, they are made out of tougher, durable materials that make them safer than the older inflatable boats.

 The downside of them is they need to be inflated and deflated each time they are used.

 So now you have some important facts to help you make an informed decision about whether to buy an inflatable kayak or a hardshell boat.

 Hope to see you on the water!

 Aquatic Gear Lab provides insights, advice, tips and reviews for serious and beginner kayaking enthusiasts.
-Check out our blog and our review section to read some fun, educational articles about kayaking!
+Check out our site to read some fun, educational articles about kayaking!